TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

 .. note::

-   Some HTTP redirections require action from this module's client code.
+   Some HTTP redirections require action kutoka this module's client code.
 If this is the case, :exc:`~urllib.error.HTTPError` is raised.
 See :rfc:`2616` for details of the precise meanings of the various redirection codes.